xsa-dev/B60D/lib/mysql-connector-java-5.1.42/docs/README.txt

    transparent way to extend or modify some aspect of a program, similar to a user exit.
 No recompiling is required.
-With Connector/J, the interceptors are enabled and disabled by updating the connection string to refer to different sets of interceptor classes that you instantiate.
+With Connector/J, the interceptors are enabled and disabled by updating the connection login to refer to different sets of interceptor classes that you instantiate.

    The connection properties that control the interceptors are